The Physics of Plasmas Early Career Collection 2023

-The Editorial Board of Physics of Plasmas is proud to introduce the annual Early Career Collection.
+The Editorial Board of Physics of Plasmas is proud to continue the annual Early Career Collection.
 Each year, top papers from all areas of plasma physics research will be selected by the Editorial Board to comprise the Early Career Collection.
-Papers with first authors within 5 years of receiving their PhD, including student authors, are eligible to have their papers considered for inclusion in this annual featured collection.
+Papers with first authors within 5 years of receiving their PhD, inclusive of student authors, are eligible to have their papers considered for inclusion in this annual featured collection.

 Eligibility: The first author must be within 5 years of their PhD defense date (not including career breaks such as family or medical leave) upon completion of the manuscript submission.